mozilla/DeepSpeech/native_client/README.md

 While we test only on RPi3 Raspbian Stretch and LePotato ARMBian stretch, anything compatible with `armv7-a cortex-a53` or `armv8-a cortex-a53` should be fine.

 The `deepspeech` binary can also be cross-built, with `TARGET=rpi3` or `TARGET=rpi3-armv8`.
 This might require you to setup a system tree using the tool `multistrap` and the multitrap configuration files: `native_client/multistrap_armbian64_stretch.conf` and `native_client/multistrap_raspbian_stretch.conf`.
-The path of the system tree can be overridden from the default values defined in `definitions.mk` through `RASPBIAN` make variable.
+The path of the system tree can be overridden from the default values defined in `definitions.mk` through the `RASPBIAN` `make` variable.

 ```
 cd ../DeepSpeech/native_client